BA Gettysburg College, 2000

 Isherwood has a keen interest in digital humanities/online publishing.
 He is the project creator and co-lead of The First World War Letters of H.J.C.
 Peirs, a centennial First World War digital history project.
 Through this project he has taken students to France and Belgium twice for field research on First World War battlefields.
 He was also the creator and editor-in-chief of The Gettysburg Compiler from 2012 to 2016.

-Isherwood has been teaching undergraduates at Gettysburg College for a decade.
+Isherwood has been teaching at Gettysburg College for over a decade.
 He places particular emphasis in the classroom on interdisciplinary approaches, especially when examining the subject of war.
 He is a believer in the value of student/faculty research and he has supervised numerous independent studies as well as four Mellon/Kolbe summer scholars.
 He is also committed to experiential education and has led three backpacking trips to Scotland through the GRAB program.
 In 2019, he was honored to be recognized as the outstanding faculty mentor of undergraduate research in the humanities.

 On campus, Isherwood is the faculty advisor for Tri Sigma, The Gettysburg History Club, The Civil War Club, The Pennsylvania College Guard, The Gettysburg College Journal of the Civil War Era, and is the house mentor for the the Civil War Era Studies House.
 If not in his office, he can be found walking his dog, Bertie, on campus.